 However, our obsession with extrapolating the past and looking for patterns can get us in trouble in investing.
 The stock market experiences at least 10% drawdown nearly every year.
 If we assume that the world is going to collapse every time the market has a few bad weeks, we will miss out on the mostly positive returns that the market generates after those downturns.

 Second, research shows that people feel the pain of losses about twice as much as the pleasure of gains.
 In other words, a 1% loss hurts twice as much as a 1% gain feels good.
 So, if the market has negative returns almost half the days of the year, and you feel those losses twice as much as the positive days, investing is going to be incredibly painful if you check your account every day.

 In summary, checking your account everyday is bad for your emotional and financial health.
 Here are a few tips that may help you get over the temptation and enjoy life instead.

 - Have a long-term plan. if you’re not sure what your goals are or why you’re investing, you may hyper-focus on short-term results.
 If you can match your investments to your goals (ie risky investments for long-term goals, and more conservative investments for shorter-term goals) you are more likely to be able to sleep at night.

 - Find another hobby.
 Investing can be enjoyable, but most people I know who are obsessed with checking their account balances are more stressed than happy.
 They look like the people I see at the slot machines in Vegas, surrounded by lights and sounds, but they don’t look happy.
 They look miserable.
-If investing is stressing you out, consider a long-term, buy and hold approach, and find something more fulfilling to spend your free time.
+If investing is stressing you out, consider a long-term, buy-and-hold approach, and find something more fulfilling to spend your free time doing.

 To learn more, you can schedule a complimentary, no-obligation introduction.
 Just click here.